R-value measures the thermal value, better known as the prevention of heat loss. Essentially the higher the R value the greater the insulating power.

-There are different types of sleeping pads and each style has a different R value.
-Choosing the right sleeping pad is important as having the wrong R value will allow cold to creep up from the ground and lead to an uncomfortable nights sleep, even though there is enough of a pad (just not enough insulation).
+There are different types of sleeping pads, and each style has a different R-value.
+Choosing the right sleeping pad is essential as having the wrong R-value will allow the cold to creep up from the ground and lead to an uncomfortable night’s sleep, even though there is enough of a pad (just not enough insulation).

 Different Types and Associated R Values